 The chapter numbering is the same for Psalms 1 through 8.

 Psalms 9 and 10 are combined as Psalm 9.
-After that you must subtract one from the chapter number to get the Synodal Edition chapter number.
+After that you must subtract one from the chapter number to get the chapter number in the Russian Synodal Bible.

 Psalm 147 is split into Psalms 146 and 147.
 After that the chapter numbering is the same again.

 If there is a superscription, it will be verse 1.
 Most of the time verse 1 will become verse 2, but sometimes it will be combined with the superscription as verse 1.

 In the Russian Synodal Bible the letters of Paul come after all of the other letters rather than before them.

 There are some differences between the way books are named in the Russian New World Translation and in the Russian Synodal Bible.